The Chirnsides and Werribee Park

 Thomas came first and invested money in a flock of sheep on the Murrumbidgee in NSW.
 His determination was shown when drought put his flock in danger.
 He left them in pasture, bought cattle and herded them to Adelaide where luck was again against him - as prices had collapsed.
 On returning to the Murrumbidgee determined to sell the sheep to clear debts, luck was with him as the drought had broken.
 He was able to fatten them up and then moved to pasture along the Lodden River near Clunes in Port Phillip.

-Alexander teamed up with his newly arrived brother Andrew and they bought 700 pure merino sheep to add to their flock on the Lodden.
+Thomas teamed up with his newly arrived brother Andrew and they bought 700 pure merino sheep to add to their flock on the Loddon.
 Together they began to purchase runs throughout Port Phillip.
 In 1850 they bought property named Werribee lower ( once owned by Gellibrand) They kept buying land .Thomas bought 80,00 acres freehold in Wyndham.
 They bought Lollipop Creek the property of James Anderson and the property of Edward Wedge after his death in the Werribee flood of 1852.

 Student Activity 1